 Now, without doing a whole post on types of fat and how they affect health, I’m going to cut to the chase.
 To get a copy of the infographic below, sign up here.

 - Artificial trans fats are bad.
-In particular, industrial trans fats or partially hydrogenated fats are what you want to steer clear from.
-Made with vegetable oils, they are altered in a way that allows them to not spoil too soon, so they are in lots of processed foods we find in the grocery store.
+In particular, steer clear of industrial trans fats or partially hydrogenated fats.
+We find these in many processed foods in the grocery store because manufacturers alter products in a way that allows them to not spoil too soon.
 There really is nothing good nutritionally about them, so avoid them.

 - Omega 6 Fatty Acids are necessary, but in small amounts only.
 Many foods with healthier fats also contain omega 6, so eliminating it entirely would be both difficult, and cause deficiency in other needed nutrients.
 Experts also say we have it throughout our bodies and our cells need it to function, but the overwhelming evidence is that it should be in small proportion as compared to Omega 3 Fatty Acids.
 The moral of the story?
 Don’t fret about getting small amounts of it, but cut back if you’re eating too much.

 - Omega 3 Fatty Acids are considered “good” fats.
 Studies have consistently shown a trend toward Omega 3s reducing inflammation.
 While they’re good for you, don’t go overboard.
 Fats contain more calories per gram than other macronutrients, so too many will still lead to weight gain and the problems that come with it.
 Just make sure the fats you do eat are the right ones!

 Sugar and Inflammation

 It’s pretty well known that sweets aren’t good for you.
 This is one of the top foods to avoid with Sjogren’s Syndrome.
 Sugar can actually cause inflammation in more than one way.